Indiana Jones and the Last Crusade: Filming

 Principal photography began on May 16, 1988, in the Tabernas Desert in Spain's Almería province.
 Spielberg originally had planned the chase to be a short sequence shot over two days, but he drew up storyboards to make the scene an action-packed centerpiece.
-Thinking he would not surpass the truck chase from Raiders of the Lost Ark (because the truck was much faster than the tank), he felt this sequence should be more story-based and needed to show Indiana and Henry helping each other.
+Thinking he would not surpass the truck pursuit from Raiders of the Lost Ark (because the truck was much faster than the tank), he felt this sequence should be more story-based and needed to show Indiana and Henry helping each other.
 He later said he had more fun storyboarding the sequence than filming it.
 The second unit had begun filming two weeks before.
 After approximately ten days, the production moved to the Escuela de Arte de Almería, to film the scenes set in the Sultan of Hatay's palace.
 Cabo de Gata-Níjar Natural Park was used for the road, tunnel and beach sequence (at Playa de Mónsul) in which birds strike the plane.
-The shoot's Spanish portion wrapped on June 2, 1988, in Guadix, Granada, with filming of Brody's capture at İskenderun train station.
+The shoot's Spanish portion wrapped on June 2, 1988, in Guadix, Granada, with filming of Brody's capture at Alexandretta train station.
 The filmmakers built a mosque near the station for atmosphere, rather than adding it as a visual effect.